TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

 ### [](#file-shredder-service){:.book_mark}File Shredder Service ###

-&nbsp;&nbsp;&nbsp;&nbsp;The file shredder service provides the secure deletion or erasure of a file from a modern filesystems.
+&nbsp;&nbsp;&nbsp;&nbsp;The file shredder service provides the secure deletion or erasure of a file from a modern filesystem.
 Its purpose is to support the developer's need to enforce confidentiality and meet data regulations requirements.
-The supported file shredder meets the three pass secure deletion at the [DoD 5220.22-M](https://en.wikipedia.org/wiki/National_Industrial_Security_Program){:target="_blank"} specification.
+The supported file shredder meets the three-pass secure deletion at the [DoD 5220.22-M](https://en.wikipedia.org/wiki/National_Industrial_Security_Program){:target="_blank"} specification.
 The passes include writing only zeros, only ones and pseudo-randomly generation values before marking the file as deleted.
-Here is a list of all available methods available for this component:
+Here is a list of all available methods for this component:

 ```php
 eraseFile() // secure erase a file by filename